philipwellener/multi-agent-patrol-sim/README.md

 # Multi-Agent Patrol Sim

-A little C++ project I put together to explore autonomous agents with behavior trees and pathfinding.
+A C++ project I built to explore autonomous agents with behavior trees and pathfinding related to my interest in EVs, robotics, and AI.

 ![Demo](assets/demo.gif)